VerticeOne/cloudformation-aws-vertice-cco-integration/README.md

 **BillingReportCreate**, **BillingBucketCreate** and **VerticeIAMRoleCreate** parameters.
 Please see the `Parameters` section of the template for further details.

+##### BillingReportSplitCostAllocationData

+The template supports the [Split Cost Allocation Data](https://aws.amazon.com/blogs/aws-cloud-financial-management/improve-cost-visibility-of-amazon-eks-with-aws-split-cost-allocation-data/) opt-in feature of the Cost and Usage Report, which provides more granular data for ECS/EKS usage.
+Please note that this feature may increase your costs slightly due to a larger volume of usage data generated.

+To enable this feature:
+1. Opt in to Split Cost Allocation Data in the [Cost Management Preferences](https://us-east-1.console.aws.amazon.com/costmanagement/home?region=eu-west-1#/settings) page of the AWS Console (Step 1 of the guide linked above).
+2. Set the `BillingReportSplitCostAllocationData: true` parameter on this module.

 ## Removing Vertice Resources